2022-23 Statement of Compliance

 The Commission aims to have a workforce that understands and upholds key principles of working in a child safe environment.
-This is achieved by requiring staff to regularly engage in a mandatory training across a range of relevant topics including integrity, the duties of officials and the APS Values and Code of Conduct.
+This is achieved by requiring staff to regularly engage in mandatory training across a range of relevant topics including, risk management, integrity, the duties of officials and the APS Values and Code of Conduct.

 Commission staff also have access to a wide range of relevant online training resources, including E-learning programs for aged care workers with modules on families and visitors.

-The high‑level principles allow flexibility in implementation, recognising the variety of organisational types, sizes and capacities.
+The Principles allow flexibility in implementation, recognising the variety of organisational types, sizes and capacities.

-The Commission addresses the National Principles through a variety of mechanisms and processes including our risk assessments, education and training as well as through the terms and conditions of our delegations and procurements.
+The Commission addresses the National Principles through a variety of mechanisms and processes including our risk assessments, training and compliance and through the terms and conditions of our delegations and procurements.